YazhouTUD/MVAL/README.md

 Just run "Example_MVAL.m" to see how it works.

-Just choose "choice" from {1,2,3} depending on the used classifier and datasets:
+Choose "choice" from {1,2,3} depending on the used classifier and datasets:

 choice:  choose the classifier and type of datasets

     1 -- MVAL using logistic regression as the classifier on binary datasets (MVAL_logistic_binary.m).

     2 -- MVAL using SVM as the classifier on binary datasets (MVAL_SVM_binary.m).

     3 -- MVAL using logistic regression as the classifier on multi-class datasets (MVAL_logistic_multi.m).

 If you have any questions, please feel free to connect with me (yazhouy@gmail.com).